dzxlai/bike_buyers_project/README.md

 ![bike_buyers_working_sheet](https://github.com/user-attachments/assets/d789067f-e949-42a5-a567-d06b74e8bbdb)

-The reason I thought it was important to do this was so that I would have an area on which I could manipulate and transform the dataset freely, without having to worry about errors/mistakes, avoiding losing vital/valuable rows of information/data.
-The original dataset is preserved in the case of needing to go back to it, a 'back-up'.
+I created a separate area for manipulating and transforming the dataset to avoid errors and protect valuable data.
+The original dataset is preserved as a backup for reference if needed.
 <br/>

-Inspecting through the table, I am starting out by making sure to look at the number of rows and columns(features) I have. <br/>
-- I want to ensure that I understand the dataset I am working so that I am able to make informed decisions about the next steps to take.<br/>
-- I am also looking out for features to consider as potential categorical features which I can maybe use to compare different groups against, or depict patterns/trends within certain areas.
+To start, I’m reviewing the number of rows and columns in the table to understand the dataset thoroughly.
+This helps me make informed decisions about the next steps.
+I’m also identifying potential categorical features for comparing groups and detecting patterns or trends.
 <br/>

-I am now able to make a list of the things I am eager to have a look at for my data cleansing process or 'hot' areas in which I think common issues may arise:
+I compiled a list of key areas to focus on during the data cleansing process, highlighting potential common issues.
 - missing/NULL values
 - duplicate values
 - formatting standardisation, we want entries to be all the same/similar format